Health Studies

 HLTD07H3 Advanced Rehabilitation Sciences: Disability Studies and Lived Experiences of 'Normalcy' (if not used to complete Requirement 4)

-HLTD50H3 Special Topics in Health Humanities (if not used to complete Requirement 4)
+HLTD50H3 Advanced Topics in Health Humanities (if not used to complete Requirement 4)

 HLTD51H3 Aging and the Arts (if not used to complete Requirement 4)

-HLTD52H3 Special Topics in Health: Health Histories (if not used to complete Requirement 4)
+HLTD52H3 Health Histories (if not used to complete Requirement 4)

-HLTD53H3 Special Topics in Health Humanities (if not used to complete Requirement 4)
+HLTD53H3 Advanced Topics in Health Humanities (if not used to complete Requirement 4)

 HLTD54H3 Toronto’s Stories of Health and Illness (if not used to complete Requirement 4)